Warner Bros. Discovery (WBD)

 Warner Bros.
 Discovery Trailing 12-Month Free Cash Flow Margin

 Warner Bros.
-Discovery’s free cash flow clocked in at $701 million in Q3, equivalent to a 7.8% margin.
-This result was good as its margin was 1.2 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
-Long-term trends trump fluctuations.
+Discovery’s free cash flow clocked in at $1.38 billion in Q4, equivalent to a 14.6% margin.
+The company’s cash profitability regressed as it was 9.6 percentage points lower than in the same quarter last year, but it’s still above its two-year average.
+We wouldn’t put too much weight on this quarter’s decline because investment needs can be seasonal, causing short-term swings.
+Long-term trends carry greater meaning.

-Over the next year, analysts’ consensus estimates show they’re expecting Warner Bros.
-Discovery’s free cash flow margin of 10.9% for the last 12 months to remain the same.
+Over the next year, analysts predict Warner Bros.
+Discovery’s cash conversion will slightly improve.
+Their consensus estimates imply its free cash flow margin of 8.3% for the last 12 months will increase to 9.5%, it options for capital deployment (investments, share buybacks, etc.).

 9. Return on Invested Capital (ROIC)